ceu-lang/pico-ceu/examples/race/README.md

 This tutorial will explain how to develop a game using pico-Céu environment.
 The game is basead in old race games, where the player movement a car to deflect obstacles.

+> pico-Céu is a tiny programming environment for visual and interactive applications such as video games.
+It is composed of the programming language Céu and minimalist libraries for input, graphics, network, and sound.

 ![](images/race.gif)

 # Summary